Thanks to the creation of the Kenyan eVisa it has never been easier for South Koreans to obtain a visa to gain entry into Kenya.

 Once submitted, South Korean applicants must wait 2-3 days for the e-Visa to be processed.
 It is recommended that applicants allow extra time than this, as occasionally there can be unexpected delays, especially during busy periods such as holidays.

-The permit is a single-entry visa to Kenya and is valid for a trip of up to 90 days.
-This means South Korean travelers cannot gain re-entry to Kenya if they leave for any reason unless they re-apply for another visa.
-They can do this online or at the Immigration Headquarters in Nairobi or Mombasa.
+The permit is a single-entry visa to Kenya and is valid for a trip of up to 30 days.
+This means South Korean travelers cannot gain re-entry to Kenya if they leave for any reason unless they apply for another visa.

-Travelers of Korea can also apply for a 90-day extension of their Kenyan visa if they wish to remain in the country for longer.
+Travelers of Korea can also apply for an extension of their Kenyan visa if they wish to remain in the country for longer.
+The visa can be extended twice at the Immigration Headquarters in Nairobi or Mombasa, once for 2 months and again for 3.

 It is highly recommended that South Korean applicants print out their eVisa once they have received it and carry it with them at all times when traveling in Kenya in case border officials wish to inspect it.